michaelsigamani-odyn/bet-one-initative/README.md

-# Odyn Compute Profiler
+# Odyn multi-ventor prediction engine

-This repository tries to demonstrate a repeatable cross-OEM workflow for any member of Odyn who wants to replicate results:

-- train on one machine,
+This repository demonstrates a repeatable cross-OEM training workflow: train on one vendor's hardware, transfer checkpoint artifacts, and resume on a different machine or vendor, while profiling key metrics along the way.

+Analytical models of AI/ML training cost exist, but the noise in real systems is too large for them to be deterministic.
+Instead, we profile a representative sample with a small set of key metrics and fit a regression to the observed behaviour.
+The working assumption is that the relevant latent factors (hardware characteristics, interconnect, workload shape) can be captured by a low-dimensional representation that the regressor learns from the profiled data.

+**What the repository covers:**

-- transfer checkpoint artifacts,
-- resume on a different machine/vendor,
+- Train, transfer checkpoint artifacts, and resume on a different machine or vendor
-- validate continuity with telemetry and summary checks.
+- Profile runtime and hardware metrics during training
+- Fit a regression model on those metrics to predict training time
-- So far mi300x, radeon, DGX-Spark connected via QSFP
+- Hardware exercised so far: AMD MI300X, AMD Radeon, and NVIDIA DGX Spark, connected via QSFP

-Current scope is intentionally sequential (single active training phase at a time).
-This is designed to prove portability and recovery semantics first; data-parallel or multi-job orchestration can be layered on top.
+The current scope is intentionally sequential, with a single active training phase at a time.
+This is a deliberate choice to prove portability and recovery semantics first; data-parallel and multi-job orchestration can be layered on top later.

 ## Prerequisites